MattPahuta/100DevsBootcampJournal/log.md

 # 100Devs Bootcamp 2022 (cohort 2 - YouTube) - Log

+### September 3, Saturday

+**Today's Progress**: Spent a few hours working on a seperate, smaller Frontend Mentor project, practicing flex box and general CSS layout.

+### September 2, Friday

+**Today's Progress**: Focused on Free Code Camp ES6 JS review today as well as an hour of Code Wars challenges.

 ### September 1, Thursday

 **Today's Progress**: A little bit of Free Code Camp in the morning before taking the rest of the day to setup a new primary PC for development work moving forward.